OfqualGovUK/ofqual-standards-patterns/docs/standards/shutter-page-content.md

 ---
 layout: standard
-order: 8
+order: 11
 title: Shutter page content
-date: 2025-10-08 # this should be the date that the content was most recently amended or formally reviewed
+date: 2025-10-21 # this should be the date that the content was most recently amended or formally reviewed
-id: OFQ-00008 # Set unique ID for standard
+id: OFQ-00011 # Set unique ID for standard
 # use `tags: []` for no tags
 # Note: tags must use sentence case capitalisation
 tags:
+  - Infrastructure
   - Digital
   - UCD
 related: # remove this section if you do not need related links on your page